 HDF5 1.10 will support the single-writer/multiple-readers (SWMR) data access pattern, which will allow multiple reader processes to access an HDF5 file that is being written to by a single writer process with no inter-process communication (IPC) required.
 Support for this feature requires the writer process to order metadata writes to storage so that reader processes will not encounter an invalid HDF5 file.
 This could happen, for example, if the writer wrote a piece of metadata to storage that targets a piece of metadata that only exists in the writer's cache (i.e., has not been propagated to storage yet).
 When the reader attempted to load the targeted metadata, it would find garbage, causing an error.

 Due to the lack of communication between the processes, the SWMR data access pattern is inherently asynchronous and bugs are expected to be difficult to troubleshoot due to the lack of deterministic reproducibility.
-Since SWMR bugs will most likely involve the metadata cache at some level, a log of the cache operations would be very useful in debugging the feature, especially when the error conditions are uncommon or only occur on particular hardware.
+Since SWMR bugs will most likely involve the metadata cache at some level, logging of cache operations would be very useful in debugging the feature, especially when the error conditions are uncommon or only occur on particular hardware.

 In addition its use as a diagnostic aid for the SWMR feature, this feature would also be useful for troubleshooting general metadata cache problems or performance issues.